Murder of Ng Keng Hua

-On 27 February 1991, inside his home at Geylang, 32-year-old businessman Ng Keng Hua (黄庆华 Huáng Qìnghuá) was stabbed twice by two attackers during a robbery bid, and he died as a result of the stabbing while warded at a hospital.
-One of the murderers, Tan Bee Hock (陈美福 Chén Měifú), was found guilty of murdering Ng and sentenced to death in 1993.
-The other man, Toh Laie (杜来 Dù Lái), however, remains on the run since then, and he was never found.
+On 27 February 1991, inside his home at Geylang, 32-year-old businessman Ng Keng Hua (黄庆华 (Huáng Qìnghuá, N̂g Khèng-hôa)) was stabbed twice by two attackers during a robbery bid, and he died as a result of the stabbing while warded at a hospital.
+One of the murderers, Tan Bee Hock (陈美福 (Chén Měifú, Tân Bí-hok)), was found guilty of murdering Ng and sentenced to death in 1993.
+The other man, Toh Laie (杜来 (Dù Lái, Tō͘ Lâi)), however, remains on the run since then, and he was never found.

 Murder

 On the night of 27 February 1991, a 32-year-old businessman, identified as Ng Keng Hua, was murdered by two burglars at his three-storey house in Geylang.

-According to first-hand witness accounts, Ng's 41-year-old business partner Cher Ah Tee (许亚弟 Xǔ Yàdì), who was sleeping on the sofa of Ng's living room, was awakened by two men who threatened him on knifepoint and tied his hands, and covered his eyes.
-After stealing some cash in Malaysian currency (RM300 in total) and a S$1,100 Rolex watch from Cher, the burglars took him hostage and ordered him to bring them to Ng's bedroom, where Ng and his 25-year-old Malaysian fiancée Lee Ming Feong (李鸣凤 Lǐ Míngfēng) were staying in.
+According to first-hand witness accounts, Ng's 41-year-old business partner Cher Ah Tee (许亚弟 (Xǔ Yàdì, Khú A-tī)), who was sleeping on the sofa of Ng's living room, was awakened by two men who threatened him on knifepoint and tied his hands, and covered his eyes.
+After stealing some cash in Malaysian currency (RM300 in total) and a S$1,100 Rolex watch from Cher, the burglars took him hostage and ordered him to bring them to Ng's bedroom, where Ng and his 25-year-old Malaysian fiancée Lee Ming Feong (李鸣凤 (Lǐ Míngfēng, Lei5 Ming4 Fung6)) were staying in.
 Lee answered the door, and the burglars threatened her on knifepoint and claimed they want to steal from them, and forcibly brought Cher into the room.
 Ng, who was said to be naked in bed and pretended to be asleep right before the burglars entered, reportedly sprang out of bed to attempt to get away, but just as he reached the bedroom door, Ng got into a scuffle with one of the two burglars, who tried to stop him from escaping, and during that struggle, Ng was stabbed two times by the burglar.

-During the stabbing, Ng's 33-year-old friend Teo Yee Teow (张贻标 Zhāng Yíbiāo) came out of his room from next door and after witnessing the struggle between Ng and the robbers, he used a chair to smash one of the burglars on the head, and the man was injured as a result.
+During the stabbing, Ng's 33-year-old friend Teo Yee Teow (张贻标 (Zhāng Yíbiāo, Tiuⁿ Î-piau)) came out of his room from next door and after witnessing the struggle between Ng and the robbers, he used a chair to smash one of the burglars on the head, and the man was injured as a result.
 Later, Teo and Ng, the latter whom was injured, gave chase after the two burglars, who all escaped the house without successfully stealing anything from Ng, and Teo stopped at the gate after Ng collapsed from his injuries.
 Ng was later taken to Tan Tock Seng Hospital, where he was pronounced dead an hour later at 8.30pm.
 At the time of his death, Ng was survived by his parents and seven siblings, and his father told the press that when both he and his wife reached the hospital, his son was still alive and conscious but was unable to speak, and he eventually died despite the doctors' best efforts to save his life.